 1988 Fighting Poverty With Data

 In addition to new ways of doling out money, Robin Hood pioneered new ways of collecting it from donors.
-Its annual gala has turned into a spectacular fundraiser, setting its latest record for single-event donations by raking in $101 million on one May 2015 evening.
-These successes have allowed Robin Hood to disburse more than $2 billion of poverty-fighting aid from 1988 to 2015.
+Its annual gala has turned into a spectacular fundraiser, setting records for single-event donations—for instance by raking in $101 million on one May 2015 evening.
+These successes have allowed Robin Hood to disburse more than $2 billion of poverty-fighting aid from 1988 to 2017.
 The foundation claims an average social return of $15 for every dollar in grants.

 In 2015, the foundation announced a new venture to make charities more business-like.
 Its LeaderLink program will take finance professionals looking for a second career and train them to assume management positions at nonprofits.